skillrepos/prompt-accel/labs.md

 ```
 python mcp_client_agent.py
 ```

 Watch the startup — the client automatically **discovers** the available prompts and tools from the server.
-It doesn't have these built in; it asks the server what's available.
-This is MCP's discovery mechanism.
+It doesn't have these built in; it asks the server what's available, and the server answers with the three prompts from the Background above (`summarize`, `reword`, `expand`).
+This is MCP's discovery mechanism: the client learns its options at runtime instead of hardcoding them.

 <br><br>

-**Step 3 — Test the "summarize" prompt.** When the client prompts you, enter `summarize` as the tool.
-Then paste some text (a paragraph from any article, or make something up).
+**Step 3 — Test the "summarize" prompt.** Of the three discovered prompts, we'll start with `summarize` — it takes whatever text you give it and returns a condensed version (by default, a one-sentence summary).
+When the client prompts you, enter `summarize` as the tool, then paste some text (a paragraph from any article, or make something up).
 Watch both terminals:
 - The **client** sends your text to the server
-- The **server** applies its summarize prompt template to your text
+- The **server** wraps your text in its `summarize` prompt template and returns the finished prompt
-- The result flows back to the client
+- The result flows back to the client and is run through the model

 ```
 summarize
 ```